 What are the salary and career outlooks for infusion nurses?

-The average nurse earns $82,750 annually, and the nursing workforce is projected to grow by 9% between 2020 and 2030.
+The average nurse earns $82,750 annually.
 Infusion nurses earn on average $86,870 per year, but nurses who are certified with several years of experience can reasonably expect to earn over $96,000.

 Discover your true salary range